East Kameng district

 East Kameng district is one of districts of Arunachal Pradesh state in northeastern, India.
-It shares an international border with China in the north and district borders with West Kameng district to the west, Pakke-Kessang district to the south, Kurung Kumey district to the east, Papum Pare district to the southeast.
+It shares an international border with Tibet in the north and district borders with West Kameng district to the west, Pakke-Kessang district to the south, Kurung Kumey district to the east, Papum Pare district to the southeast.
 Pakke-Kessang district was bifurcated from East Kameng district on 1 December 2018.

 History

 The area around the Kameng river has at various times come under the control and influence of the Mon kingdom; Tibet Aka and Nishi chiefs would exert control over the area whenever no major political powers dominated the area.

 The Kameng Frontier Division was renamed the Kameng District.
 The Political Officer was also redesignated as the Deputy Commissioner of Kameng.
 The Kameng district was bifurcated between East Kameng and West Kameng on 1 June 1980.

 Geography

 Before the bifurcation, East Kameng district occupied an area of 4134 km2 Like West Kameng, the East Kameng climate ranges from arid in the tundra of the north through a cool temperate climate to a humid subtropical climate in the southern sub-himalayan hills bordering Assam.